 Children experience a wide range of authors and text types during their time at St Mary Bourne School and will regularly hear books being read to them, in addition to reading for their own pleasure.
 We aim to foster a love of language and literature and an active use of our school library and class libraries is encouraged.
 Children take books home to share and a Homework diary is used to develop dialogue about their progress, and for children to reflect on their reading.
 It is also used to encourage children to identify words that capture their imagination and interest (Magpie them) so that they can broaden their vocabulary and understanding and in turn their use of phrasing in their writing.

-We are lucky enough to have many reliable parents, who alongside teaching staff, contribute towards the development of the children’s speaking and listening, through group guided reading, allowing children to participate in discussions where they can express their views about a variety of books and poems.
+We are lucky enough to have many reliable volunteers, who alongside teaching staff, contribute towards the development of the children’s speaking and listening, allowing children to participate in discussions where they can express their views about a variety of books and poems.

 In the English curriculum, punctuation, grammar and spelling play a key role in the child’s writing.
 Some sessions are taught as stand-alone lessons and others are taught to ensure that the writing purposes extend from any skills that have been taught.
 This allows children to develop their understanding or technical terms to be able to discuss and justify choices.
 Children will steadily build on their understanding of spelling patterns and rules across the school outlined in the National Curriculum.
 The school has adopted a strategy designed to reinforce and strengthen spelling rules and patterns, using repetition across a tri-stage approach gradually building on prior knowledge and moving children to the stage that most benefits them.

-Cursive script handwriting is taught across the school and is considered a skill that affects written communications across the curriculum.
-Our aim is that pupils will be supported to develop a cursive handwriting style which is clear, joined and fluid.
-We believe this raises standards in writing in the early years which will impact throughout the whole school, developing confidence, accuracy and fluency and improved presentation.
-Inevitably some will be neater than others, but each child can acquire a consistent and fluent style.
-Children must be able to write with ease, speed and legibility.
+Cursive script handwriting is taught from Year One and is considered a skill that affects written communications across the curriculum.
+Our aim is that pupils will be supported to develop a cursive handwriting style which is clear and fluid with joining becoming a focus from Year 2 onwards.
+Inevitably some will be neater than others, but each child will acquire a consistent and fluent style enabling them e to write with ease, speed and legibility.

 Drama forms part of the English and wider curriculum and aims to encourage self-confidence, imagination and empathy.
 It is used to stimulate, explore and challenge ideas.